Paul Walker: Personal life

 Walker had an interest in marine biology, and joined the board of directors of The Billfish Foundation in 2006.
 He fulfilled a lifelong dream by starring in the National Geographic Channel series Expedition Great White (retroactively retitled Shark Men), which premiered in June 2010.
 Walker spent 11 days catching and tagging seven great white sharks off the coast of Mexico.
-The expedition, led by Chris Fischer, founder and CEO of Fischer Productions, and Brett McBride and Michael Domeier of the Marine Conservation Science Institute, took measurements, gathered DNA samples, and fastened real-time satellite tags to the great white sharks, in order to study migratory patterns, especially those associated with mating and birthing, over a five-year period.
+The expedition, led by Chris Fischer, founder and CEO of Fischer Productions, and Brett McBride and Michael Domeier of the Marine Conservation Science Institute, took measurements, gathered DNA samples, and fastened real-time satellite tags to the sharks to study migratory patterns, especially those associated with mating and birthing, over five years.

-A car enthusiast, Walker competed in the Redline Time Attack racing series in which he raced on the AE Performance Team driving a BMW E92 M3.
-His car was sponsored by Etnies, Brembo, Öhlins, Volk, OS Giken, Hankook, Gintani and Reach Out Worldwide.
-Walker had been preparing for an auto show prior to his death.
-Walker owned Always Evolving, a Valencia high-end vehicle performance shop, where Rodas, a pro-am racer, acted as CEO.
-Walker had a large collection of about 30 cars, a portion of which he co-owned along with Rodas.
+A car enthusiast, Walker competed in the Redline Time Attack racing series, racing on the AE Performance Team in a BMW E92 M3.
+His car was sponsored by Etnies, Brembo, Öhlins, Volk, OS Giken, Hankook, Gintani, and Reach Out Worldwide.
+He had been preparing for an auto show prior to his death.
+Walker owned Always Evolving, a Valencia high-end vehicle performance shop, where Rodas, a pro-am racer, served as CEO.
+Walker had a large collection of about 30 cars, a portion of which he co-owned with Rodas.
 In January 2020, 21 vehicles owned by Walker were sold for a combined $2.33 million during spirited bidding at an annual car auction in Arizona.